 Who we share your personal information with

-- Third parties we use to help deliver our services to you, such as IT providers and psychometric test providers
+- Third parties we use to help deliver our services to you, such as IT providers and psychometric test providers.
+These include the following:

 - Our Associate Coaches